mayank-01-ms/Tech-Forum/README.md

-Built from scratch - A user based forum / a discussion site for tech geeks.
+Built from scratch - A user-based forum / a discussion site for tech geeks.
-Features:
+This forum / a discussion site has following features:
 Responsive
 Has both light and dark theme
 Users can post articles in different categories